amhsrobotics4681/2022-Folder/README.md

 ### Remaining Pre-Season Meeting Dates and Goals:
 * R 11/3 - Mock Kickoff.
 Design robot, then prepare code framework.
+There is no meeting on S 11/5.
+You may attend the open house on U 11/6, from 12 to 4 pm.
 * R 11/10 - Loops and control structures.
 * S 11/12 - Components 1: Compressor, Solenoid, Camera
 * R 11/17 - Components 2: Gyroscope/IMU, Ultrasonic Distance Sensor